Celador Apartments’ Best Day Trips From Reading

 20 minutes by car or 32 minutes by train

-Henley-on-Thames is situated on the River Thames and is regarded as one of the most beautiful English market towns with many historical buildings.
-Henley is best known for its annual royal regatta in the summer, which attracts some of the world’s finest rowers.
-Even when the regatta isn’t in full swing, Henley offers everything from unique antique shops to cafes and even a rowing museum.
+Henley-on-Thames is situated on the river and is regarded as one of the most beautiful English market towns with many historic buildings.
+Henley is best known for its annual royal regatta in the summer, which attracts some of the world's finest rowers and draws visitors from around the world.

 Beale Wildlife Park